 My research interests are in

 I have worked on or am currently working on projects in the areas of education, determinants of children's outcomes, child protection and social work, working conditions and social quality in Europe - especially where these intersect with exposure to deprivation and poverty.
+My most recent work has been on the Child Welfare Inequalities Project with Professors Kate Morris and Paul Bywaters.

 Teaching & Other Roles